paris-2012/EcommerceApp/README.md

 ## Features

-•Registration - Create an account through an API request •Login - Login to account through API request can save login credentials using shared preferences •Category View - Gets categories through API request and displays categories of products in a recycler view •Subcategory View - Gets subcategories through API request and displays subcategories of products with a tablayout and the respective products in the tabs
+•Registration - Create an account through an API request<br />
+•Login - Login to account through API request can save login credentials using shared preferences<br />
+•Category View - Gets categories through API request and displays categories of products in a recycler view<br />
+•Subcategory View - Gets subcategories through API request and displays subcategories of products with a tablayout and the respective products in the tabs<br />
-•Product View - Gets product information through API request •Shopping Cart - Adds products to cart using a local database managed by RoomDb •Checkout - Sends an order request to the API with information given regarding address, payment info, account id and products
+•Product View - Gets product information through API request<br />
+•Shopping Cart - Adds products to cart using a local database managed by RoomDb<br />
+•Checkout - Sends an order request to the API with information given regarding address, payment info, account id and products<br />

 ## Screenshots